devicesdk flash

 Device not detected?

-Ensure BOOTSEL mode is active.
-The Pico should appear as a USB drive.
+• Ensure BOOTSEL mode is active — the Pico should appear as a USB drive (RPI-RP2 or RP2350)

-• Check USB cable (must support data, not power-only)
+• Check USB cable supports data (not power-only)

 • Try a different USB port